Governance Commentary

 Disruption and Risk

-The impact of the 2024 US presidential election has been a seismic shock to the world .
+The impact of various global geopolitical changes in 2025 has plunged the world into a period of great disruption.
 Not only has the threat to the environment increased exponentially, but the very foundations of democracy and the rules based order are being challenged.
-All boards and audit and risk committees need to be on top of the new challenges and ensure they have the right strategy and risk executives in place to advise on strategy.
+All boards and audit and risk committees need to confront these new challenges and ensure they have the right strategy and risk executives in place to advise on strategy.
 Some of the most challenging risks are:

 1. Sovereign Risk: the risk that governments (around the world) may take actions that imperil a successful business operating model.

-3. AI/Cyber Risk: Every day we hear about data breaches including the bank and super accounts of customers.
+3. AI/Cyber Risk: Every day we hear about data breaches including the bank and super account.
 It has never been more important to have the best cyber security team and to deploy AI with integrity.

 4. Compliance Overload: Australia is one of the most regulated countries in the world.
 Every time a case of misconduct occurs another round of regulations emerge.
 Sound governance helps to minimise this risk.